 Secondly, and critically, in ensuring that what makes the brand unique and powerful is revealed in the audience experience.
 A good example of this is Shopify's Experience Values.
 For Shopify, a great customer experience is their brand.
 Some of their stated experience values help define what makes Shopify different: "Shopify experiences should feel like they were created with the highest level of craftsmanship" is not a value you'd necessarily expect to see with Amazon, for instance.
 "High levels of craftsmanship" is one way to help differentiate Shopify from a major competitor, and also help the team recognize when an experience feels true to Shopify's overall brand purpose.

-It should sound like common sense, but emulating others at the high brand level has never been the way the best brands operate or succeed.
-A century of successful new companies as diverse as Disney, Lego and Nike has taught us that organizations are strengthened both internally and externally by authentically purpose-inspired, differentiated brand experiences.
-It's just as essential now for ambitious digital-first organizations to embrace this truth as it ever was for the "old guard".
+It should sound like common sense, but copying others has never been the way the most impactful companies think or succeed.
+A century of successful new companies as influential as Disney, AirBnB, Apple and Nike has taught us an important lesson.
+Organizations planning to be in it for the longer haul are strengthened both internally and externally by meaningfully differentiated brand experiences alongside their product differentiation.
+It's even more essential now for ambitious founders to embrace this truth.